carpentries/governance/minutes/2020/EC-minutes-2020-10-22.md

 ### 20/53 Who should the Carpentries align ourselves with?
 - Start of the discussion in an GitHub issue about the question who The Carpentries should align with
-- One question is if the EC should decide this
+- One question is if the Executive Council should decide this
 - Example: Hootsuite which we use but which now started a collaboration with ICE; Similar issues with GitHub;
 - Which values do we look for in partnering with one organisation?
 It is tricky when we go and seek partners internationally.
 - Similar question is coming up.
-Which kind of input does the EC have and how do we apply them in the decision making?
+Which kind of input does the Executive Council have and how do we apply them in the decision making?
 - We have the CoC that helps
-- Suggested to have a Values/Ethics Committee (an extra group outside of the EC) to revisit issues from time to time and advise the EC and Core team about new partnerships.
+- Suggested to have a Values/Ethics Committee (an extra group outside of the Executive Council) to revisit issues from time to time and advise the Executive Council and Core team about new partnerships.
 Not clear so far who will decide in the end.
-- Suggestion: Task for the next EC (starting 2021)
+- Suggestion: Task for the next Executive Council (starting 2021)

 ### 20/54 2021 working group plans
 - the transition planning went well